stonecircle/stonecircle-blog/content/the-true-power-of-json:api-have-someone-else-do-it.md

 ## The Theory

+It's best to start off with a definition of what JSON:API is:

+> JSON API is a specification for how a client should request resources for fetching or modification, and how a server should respond to those requests.

+> JSON API is designed to minimise both the number of requests and the amount of data transmitted between clients and servers.
+This efficiency is achieved without compromising readability, flexibility, or discoverability.

 A lot of my understanding of the _why_ of JSON:API comes from a video of a talk given by Steve Klabnik at API Days Paris.
 I have embedded the video below because I **highly recommend** you watch the whole thing to understand why this is such an important topic.